admonlee/DataAnalyticsPortfolio/Case_Studies/GoogleDA_Case_Study/Google_Data_Analytics_Certification_Case_Study.md

   linking to such services could attract more users to get a membership instead of investing in their own bike.
 - Offer seasonal special rates for membership based on rider demand.
-  Since casual ridership peaks in spring, offering membership at a reduced price at the beginning of the year may attract more casual users to sign up for membership.
+  Since casual ridership peaks in summer, offering membership at a reduced price in the summer may attract more casual users to sign up for membership.